-To help small businesses there are two main ways to help reduce business rate bills - using a lower multiplier to calculate the bill and applying a discount to the bill depending on the rateable value.
-This help is called small business rate relief (SBRR).
+To help small businesses there are two main ways to help reduce business rate bills: using a lower multiplier to calculate the bill, and applying a discount to the bill depending on the rateable value.
+This help is called Small Business Rate Relief (SBRR).

 Who can get SBRR?

-From 1 April 2017, where the rateable value of the property is £15,000 or less a business is eligible to claim a discount on their rates bill.
+Where the rateable value of the property is £15,000 or less a business is eligible to claim a discount on their rates bill.
 To qualify for a discount, businesses must apply to Merton Council and confirm that:

 - the sole or main property they occupy must have a rateable value of £15,000 or less and

 - if they occupy any additional properties, each of the additional properties must have a rateable value of less than £2,900, and the total rateable value of all of their properties must be less than £28,000.

 For businesses with a rateable value of between £15,001 and £50,999 will have their bill calculated on the basis of the small business rate multiplier.